Budget-Friendly Meal Prep for Seniors 2026: Save $200+ Monthly and Eat Healthier

 The Numbers

 Research from the USDA shows that meal planning can reduce food costs by 20-30% while also reducing food waste.
 For seniors on fixed incomes, this can mean savings of hundreds of dollars per month.
+The USDA's Thrifty Food Plan provides guidance for healthy eating on a budget—approximately $50-75 per week for a single senior.

 Why Meal Prep Works for Seniors